Whole genome sequencing: Commercialization

 Helicos Biosciences, GE Global Research (General Electric), Affymetrix, IBM, Intelligent Bio-Systems, Life Technologies, Oxford Nanopore Technologies, and the Beijing Genomics Institute.
 These companies are heavily financed and backed by venture capitalists, hedge funds, and investment banks.

-A commonly-referenced commercial target for sequencing cost until the late 2010s was $1,000 USD, however, the private companies are working to reach a new target of only $100.
+A commonly-referenced commercial target for sequencing cost until the late 2010s was US$1,000; however, the private companies are working to reach a new target of only $100.

 Incentive

 In October 2006, the X Prize Foundation, working in collaboration with the J. Craig Venter Science Foundation, established the Archon X Prize for Genomics, intending to award $10 million to "the first team that can build a device and use it to sequence 100 human genomes within 10 days or less, with an accuracy of no more than one error in every 1,000,000 bases sequenced, with sequences accurately covering at least 98% of the genome, and at a recurring cost of no more than $1,000 per genome".
 The Archon X Prize for Genomics was cancelled in 2013, before its official start date.